varunverma23/assignment/README.md

 3. The program check the operand against regex [0-9]+[.]?[0-9]*
 4. Only 4 functions are allowed at present (+,-,*,/)
 5. The JDK version used for the program is 1.8
+6. For * operation to work in shell env, pass the operation as ' * ' or " * " as shell will perform file name expansion if you pass * directly.